Gazelle79/Pricer/ReadMe.md

 * the cost of buying a specific number of shares at a specified price
 * the income from selling a specific number of shares at a specified price

-That income, or expense, is printed only when the cost of buying, or income from selling, changes.
+That income, or expense, is printed only when the cost of buying (or income from selling) changes.
 No data is written to any files.

-**This application doesn't have a GUI.
+**Pricer doesn't have a GUI.
 You run it from a command prompt.**

 ####  Input Parameters:
  -  ``targetSize``

-INTEGER.
+    - INTEGER.
 (Default value: 200) When the total number of shares is this number or higher, Pricer calculates the income from selling, or the expense of buying, the shares.

 ####  Input Files:

 - ``pricerdata.in``

 Data is read in from this file.
-It's located at:``.../Pricer/InputFiles/pricerdata.in``

-A user can optionally specify their own input file path.
+It's located at:``.../Pricer/InputFiles/pricerdata.in`` A user can optionally specify their own input file path.

 REQUIREMENTS